atomizejs/atomizejs.github.com/getting_started.markdown

   current date to the `x` property of the `root` object.
 The effect of this transaction exists on the server.
-Thus even if you shut your browser down and restart it, when you next visit the page, you'll be the 2nd client there, and thus will read the previously written date.
+Thus even if you shut your browser down and restart it, when you next visit the page, you'll be the second client there, and thus will read the previously written date.

 It is easy to forget that the continuation-passing-style model is required.
 For example, you might be tempted to write the above code